yubik-studio/yubik-studio.github.io/README.md

 ### Andrew Milne
-Welcome to yubik.com, the home website for  **Andrew Milne.**  Inventor, engineer and author.
+Welcome to yubik.com, the home website for  **Andrew Milne.**  Inventor, engineer, author and consultant.

 Discovery through creation is a universal concept.
 Even to share a thought is to create an impression in someone’s mind.